-Anyone who knows me will be more than aware of my fondness for cocktails – make it bright, mix it up, stick a sparkler and you’re onto a winner.
+Anyone who knows me will be more than aware of my fondness for cocktails – make it bright, mix it up, stick in a sparkler and you’re onto a winner.
 I’ve got a raft of holiday photos where my face is obscured by an over-decorated glass filled with an alarmingly coloured liquid, but the smile on my face tells you I’m having fun and that’s all that matters.

 Sadly cocktails do have some restrictions – I can’t quite imagine sitting in a Wetherspoons pub on a wet Wednesday in February with a Pornstar Martini (if they even served them, that is) and they’re not the most practical midweek drink either.
 So, when it’s just not the right time I’m more than happy to kick back and relax with an ice cold lager or a glass of Sauvignon Blanc…